 Alzheimer’s disease (AD) is progressive, meaning as time passes, symptoms of the disease get worse.
 The typical changes over time in dementia are described as “stages” – read more about the stages of dementia.
-The amount of care that a person with Alzheimer’s disease needs varies by stage.
+The amount of care and assistance that a person with Alzheimer’s disease needs varies by stage.

-Caregivers in the earlier stages of dementia support and help the person with dementia and thus are sometimes called care partners rather than caregivers.
+Caregivers of persons in the earlier stages of dementia support and help the person with dementia, and thus, are sometimes called care partners rather than caregivers.
 During early stage Alzheimer’s, it is important for caregivers and persons with AD to discuss legal and financial issues and care options for when the dementia progresses.

-Support is crucial for caregivers in every stage, and they should be reassured that they are not alone and that help is available.
-Your local Alzheimer’s Association is a good starting place to call when you need assistance or support in caregiving during any stage of dementia.
-Or call the Alzheimer’s Association 24-hour helpline anytime at 1-800-272-3900.
-Also, be sure to visit the section of this website on Finding Support.
+Support is crucial for caregivers in every stage of Alzheimer’s, as is reassurance they are not alone and that help is available.
+One’s local Alzheimer’s Association is a good starting place for assistance or support in caregiving during any stage of dementia.
+One can also call the Alzheimer’s Association 24-hour helpline anytime at 1-800-272-3900.
+Also, one can visit the section of this website on Finding Support.